elenasamuylova/evidently/docs/book/customization/llm_as_a_judge.md

 {% embed url="https://github.com/evidentlyai/evidently/blob/main/examples/how_to_questions/how_to_use_llm_judge_template.ipynb" %}

 {% hint style="info" %}
-**OpenAI key.** Add the OpenAI token as the environment variable: [see docs](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).
+**OpenAI key.** Add the token as the environment variable: [see docs](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).
 You will incur costs when running this eval.
 {% endhint %}

-## Built-in templates
+## Built-in evaluators

-You can use built-in evaluation templates.
-They default to returning a binary category label with reasoning and using `gpt-4o-mini` model from OpenAI.
+You can use built-in evaluators that include pre-written prompts for specific criteria.
+These descriptors default to returning a binary category label with reasoning and using `gpt-4o-mini` model from OpenAI.

-Imports:
+**Imports**.
+Import the `LLMEval` and built-in evaluators you want to use:

 ```python
 from evidently.descriptors import LLMEval, NegativityLLMEval, PIILLMEval, DeclineLLMEval
 ```

-To create a Report with these descriptors, simply list them:
+**Get a Report**.
+To create a Report, simply list the them like any other descriptor:

 ```python
 report = Report(metrics=[